SPARQL-Anything/sparql.anything/README.md

 ] .
 ```

+More details on the Facade-X metamodel can be found [here](Facade-X.md).

 ### Querying anything

 SPARQL Anything extends the Apache Jena ARQ processors by *overloading* the SERVICE operator, as in the following